On the Convergence of Tsetlin Machines for the AND and the OR Operators: Introduction

 There are many variations of TMs with two main architectures: the convolutional TM (CTM)~\cite{granmo2019convolutional} and the regression TM (RTM)~\cite{ abeyrathna2019nonlinear,abeyrathna2020integerregression}.
-The TM, together with its variations, has been employed in several applications, such as word sense disambiguation~\cite{yadav2021interpretability}, aspect-based sentiment analysis~\cite{rohan2021AAAI}, novalty detection~\cite{icaart21bimal}, and interpretable NLP~\cite{Rohanblackbox}.
-The CUDA version of TM~\cite{abeyrathna2020massively} is recently developed, which makes the TM notably more applicable by speeding up TM learning through a novel parallelization scheme, where each clause runs and learns independently in its own thread.
+The TM, together with its variations, has been employed in several applications, such as word sense disambiguation~\cite{yadav2021interpretability}, aspect-based sentiment analysis~\cite{rohan2021AAAI}, novelty detection~\cite{icaart21bimal}, text classification~\cite{Rohanblackbox} with enhanced interpretability~\cite{yadav2022robustness}, and solving contextual bandit problems~\cite{RaihanNIPS22}.
+The CUDA version of TM~\cite{abeyrathna2020massively} is also developed, which makes the TM notably more applicable by speeding up TM learning through a novel parallelization scheme, where each clause runs and learns independently in its own thread.
 The above studies indicate that TMs obtain better or competitive classification and regression accuracy compared with most of the state-of-the-art techniques.
 At the same time, the transparency of learning is maintained with smaller memory footprint and higher computational efficiency.